 - Radiation exposure to the nervous system from:

 - Working in oil refining or rubber manufacturing

 - Having a rare inherited disease such as:

-- Having a parent, brother, sister who had or have a brain tumor—raises your risk of meningioma
+- Having a parent, brother, or sister who had or has a brain tumor raises the risk of some types of brain tumors

 Adult central nervous system tumors treatment (PDQ®)–health professional version.
 National Cancer Institute website.
 Available at: https://www.cancer.gov/types/brain/hp/adult-brain-treatment-pdq.
 Accessed July 13, 2021.

 Astrocytoma and oligodentroglioma in adults.
 EBSCO DynaMed website.
 Available at: https://www.dynamed.com/condition/astrocytoma-and-oligodendroglioma-in-adults.
 Accessed July 13, 2021.

 Lukas RV, Wainwright DA, et al. Newly diagnosed glioblastoma: a review on clinical management.
 Oncology.
 2019;33(3):91-100.

 Meningioma.
 EBSCO DynaMed website.
 Available at: https://www.dynamed.com/condition/meningioma.
 Accessed July 13, 2021.